koleshjr/koleshjr/README.md

 Eager to learn, and driven to push boundaries.

 Some of my achievements can be found below

-  Here is my Zindi Profile
+  My Zindi Profile
   https://zindi.africa/users/Koleshjr

-  Here is my Zindi Certificate
+  My Zindi Certificate
   https://zindi.africa/users/Koleshjr/competitions/certificate

 I am learning rust for fun